 Voiced by: Asami Yoshikawa

 A student from Isamu who is the class president from her class.
 Her Quirk, "Chart", allows her to create a holographic page that can track and detect other people.

 - Class Representative: She certainly has the stereotypical look down pat.
-She and Yaoyorozu bond over the fact that they have students who make the job a lot harder then it needs to be.
+She and Yaoyorozu bond over the fact that they have students who make the job a lot harder than it needs to be.

 - Flat Character: She's given very little in personality, outside of being a Class Representative.
 She's basically just the Isamu version of Yaoyorozu.

 - Goggles Do Nothing: Her visor doesn't seem to do anything, as it isn't really necessary for her Quirk to work.